willkroboth/ConfigCommands/Plugin Description.md

 Result: InternalStringArgument

 Description: Returns the result of concatenating the target String with the given InternalArgument.
 It uses the `forCommand()` method to convert the InternalArgument to a String.

+- lastIndexOf

+Parameters: InternalStringArgument / InternalStringArgument, InternalIntegerArgument

+Result: InternalIntegerArgument

+Description: If only a string is input, returns the index of the first character of the last instance of the given string in the target string.
+If a string and an int are input, the las instance of the given string in the target string must be before the given index.
+If an index is not found, returns -1.

+- length

+Parameters: None

+Result: InternalIntegerArgument

+Description: Returns the number of characters in the target string

+- replace

+Parameters: InternalStringArgument, InternalStringArgument

+Result: InternalStringArgument

+Description: Returns the result of replacing all instances of the first given string in the target string with the second given string

+- startsWith

+Parameters: InternalStringArgument

+Result: InternalBooleanArgument

+Description: Returns true if the target string starts with the given string and false otherwise

+- substring

+Parameters: InternalIntegerArgument / InternalIntegerArgument, InternalIntegerArgument

+Result: InternalStringArgument

+Description: If only one int is given, returns a string made up of the characters found after the given index inclusive.
+If two ints are given, returns a string made up of the characters starting at the first index inclusive until the last index exclusive.

+- toInt

+Parameters: None

+Result: InternalIntegerArgument

+Description: Returns the Integer represented by the target String

 #### Static Class Name: String
 #### Static Functions: